-Spring has arrived here in the Northeast, and with it often comes rain and other types of precipitation.
-As we all know, wet weather can cause water damage, and even mold, which needs immediate attention in the interest of the safety and health of those inhabiting the buildings it occurs in.
+It’s that time of year again!
+With it often comes rain and other forms of precipitation, that can lead to water damage, and even mold, which need immediate attention in the interest of the safety and health of those inhabiting the buildings it occurs in.

 Since water damage can be costly and time-consuming to address and repair, our team at J. Hoffman Insurance feels that it’s important to help our clients and community understand what type of damage you’re dealing with when water is the cause.
 As well as what your policy includes, so you can remedy it quickly and efficiently.